Visiting Shapinsay

 Thinking of visiting Shapinsay?
 We now have a fantastic Cafe/Restaurant/Bar for you to visit when you come over (check out our Facebook page The Smithy Shapinsay for the latest updates in opening times and menus!

-The Heritage Centre is also open all Summer, having opened its doors with a fresh new look in July 2023.
+The Heritage Centre is also open all Summer but closed in winter, it opened its doors with a fresh new look in July 2023.
 There are interactive exhibits for you to get involved with and you can watch the fantastic video about John Robert Leslie’s wooden boat building!
+For the most up to date information please check here https://shapinsay.org.uk/community-groups/shac/

 The RSPB bird hide has just undergone some extensive renovation and is open to the public all year round.
 Bring your own binoculars!